Core Concepts¶

 Ethics as a Language Construct¶

-Terse provides can and needs permission as language-level keywords — not library calls.
+Terse provides ethics, rule, deny, and allow as language-level keywords — not library calls.

 This separates capability (what the function can do) from authorization (what it's permitted to do).
 This is Law II encoded in syntax.